-The Wild Washoe Wilderness campaign is your opportunity to permanently safeguard large tracts of wild lands and thereby gain long term protection for sagebrush ecosystems across the region.
+The Wild Washoe Wilderness Campaign is your opportunity to permanently safeguard large tracts of wild lands and thereby gain long term protection for sagebrush ecosystems across the region.
 This campaign is one of Friends of Nevada Wilderness' most ambitious efforts to date.
-Currently, we are working with the Nevada congressional delegation, local stakeholders, and Washoe County Commissioners to develop a public lands bill that includes conservation, recreation, and economic development.
-Support wilderness by taking action NOW and sign the petition.
+Currently, we are working with the Nevada congressional delegation, local stakeholders, and Washoe County Commissioners to help develop a public lands bill that includes conservation, recreation, and economic development.

-The Wild Washoe Wilderness campaign seeks to address the following issues in northwestern Nevada:
+A Washoe County Public Lands Bill could address the following issues in northwestern Nevada:

 - Designate key wild lands in northwestern Nevada as wilderness.